 The Bear and the Nightingale, the first book in the Winternight Trilogy is told similarly to a Russian fairytale.
-Vasilisa and her siblings follow in her mother's footsteps and treat the Russian spirits with respect via rituals around the home, until their father marries a religious woman who bans their practices.
-Danger comes for the family, and it's up to Vasilisa to use powers she has been concealing to protect those she loves.
+Vasilisa and her siblings follow in her mother's footsteps and treat Russian spirits with respect through rituals around the home, until their father marries a religious woman who bans their practices.
+Danger comes for the family, and it's up to Vasilisa to use her concealed powers to protect those she loves.

 What We Like: The vivid imagery renders the spooky village in medieval Russia almost within reach.